Hubs-Foundation/lib-hubs/README.md

 Examples:

-- [kitchen-sink-example](packages/kitchen-sink-example) - A showcase of the packages in hubs-monorepo.
+- [kitchen-sink-example](packages/kitchen-sink-example) - A showcase of the packages in lib-hubs.